Neurodivergent Advocacy & Therapeutic Services

 New Book Release

-I'm thrilled to share that the fabulous Ruth Jones' new book, Neurodiversity-Affirming Practice for Speech and Language Therapists: Supporting Curiosity, Compassion and Conversation is due to launch in September.
+I'm thrilled to share that I've written 2 chapters in Ruth Jones' book, Neurodiversity-Affirming Practice for Speech and Language Therapists: Supporting Curiosity, Compassion and Conversation.

 It's over 2 years since Ruth first emailed me, inviting me to contribute to the book.
 An additional chapter, with Fatimah Bint-Hanif, a creative caravan writing weekend and many WhatApp messages later, it is finally nearly here.